 (HINT: this is where a lot of business owners get stuck, have struggles, or experience a lot of fear: hiring a team.)

-When it’s time to hire, whether for the first time or the twentieth time, here’s what you must be really clear on: not every person can do every job.
+When your focus gets on building a team, whether for the first time or the twentieth time, here’s what you must be really clear on: not every person can do every job.

-(I know you know this intellectually, but I see so many of us, when push comes to shove, hire impulsively or take an approach of saving money, rather than hiring really strategically.)
+(I know you know this intellectually, but I see so many of us, when push comes to shove, hire impulsively or take an approach of saving money, rather than building a team really strategically.)

 Keeping this in mind, you’ll likely have to get a little more strategic about the people that you hire to support you; I show our members exactly how in our signature program that helps you scale your business.

 Hiring a team can and will completely transform your business to allow you to grow exponentially, even if you’re just starting to get help with daily admin tasks.
-But before you start, it will save you many hours and dollars if you start by asking yourself what EXACTLY you are hiring them to do, before you even put a job posting or ad together.
+But before you start building a team, it will save you many hours and dollars if you start by asking yourself what EXACTLY you are hiring them to do, before you even put a job posting or ad together.